mikemcbride/dotfiles/README.md

 ### Choosing a shell

 Everybody likes a "choose-your-own-adventure" story, right?
 Let's do that with our shell.
-I like the fish shell a lot, but zsh is far more popular and, often more importantly for my job, POSIX compliant (devops...
-I run a lot of bash scripts).
+I like the fish shell a lot, but zsh is far more popular and, often more importantly for my job, POSIX compliant (I run a lot of bash scripts).
 I have a setup for both shells that works pretty much the same.
 Just follow instructions below for whichever shell you prefer.
+In the `stow` command above we already set up both zsh and fish config files, so there's only a little setup left to do.

 <details>
 <summary>Install zsh</summary>